-Our Leaders Forum aims to develop critical leadership strategies to tackle inequality, promote inclusion and build equitable educational and work environments.
+Our Leaders Forum aims to develop critical leadership strategies to tackle inequality, promote inclusion and enhance educational equity.

 This provided a constructive space to unite progressive thinkers from the higher education sector in order to share best practice, stimulate new ideas and promote collaboration between institutions.
 It was targeted at senior university managers, academic and non-academic staff working in higher education institutions.

 Rt Hon Lord Paul of Marylebone PC, Chancellor of the University of Westminster, from his keynote speech at the VIP Reception at Leaders Forum 2014:

 “Bringing together Black and minority ethnic staff and students with senior university staff to collaborate, share best practice and develop new initiatives around race equality is a bold move.
 There is clearly great interest, commitment, knowledge and resourcefulness among staff and students of colour that can be of great benefit to higher education institutions.
 I therefore encourage you to continue the dialogue and carry these ideas forward within and beyond your own institutions.“